Table of Contents

 - 2 What Is the Financial Crimes Enforcement Network (FinCEN)?

-- 4 Brief History of the Financial Crimes Enforcement Network (FinCEN)
+- 3 The History Behind Financial Crimes Enforcement Network (FinCEN)

-- 11 What Are Money Service Businesses (MSBs)?
+- 11 Money Service Businesses (MSBs) and Their Role in Financial Compliance

 - 13 What Is the Travel Rule?